The Three-Ledger Methodology

 7. Cryptographic notarization

-A per-record cryptographic signature links the substrate's records into a tamper-evident chain.
-The signature scheme is implementation-specific (the substrate uses Ed25519 over a canonical serialization at the time of writing); what matters methodologically is that every record carries a signature whose verification depends on signatures over prior records, so that any retroactive alteration of a record invalidates the chain from that point forward.
+A cryptographic signature per record links the substrate's records into a tamper-evident chain.
+The signature scheme is implementation-specific.
+The substrate uses Ed25519 over a canonical serialization at the time of writing.
+What matters methodologically is that every record carries a signature whose verification depends on signatures over prior records, so that any retroactive alteration of a record invalidates the chain from that point forward.

 The substrate offers two notarization modes, configurable per tenant:

-Mode A — internal certificate.
+Mode A: internal certificate.
 Records are signed under a key held by the substrate, anchored to an internal certificate authority.
 Mode A is sufficient for SOC 2 baseline obligations and is the floor of the substrate's notarization commitment.
 A tenant on Mode A obtains tamper-evidence relative to the substrate operator: any alteration of a sealed record by the operator after the fact is detectable, and any alteration by an external attacker is detectable, but a recipient who does not trust the operator cannot, on Mode A alone, prove the records were sealed at any specific historical moment.

-8. Methodology versioning — the five rules
+8. Methodology versioning: the five rules

 The hard part of operating a derivations ledger is not writing the first version of the methodology specification.
 It is writing the second.
 The four pathologies of section 2 cluster around precisely this transition.
 The substrate enforces five rules.